akrish4/Learn-By-Write/Python/operators.md

 ##### Python raises an error if you try to divide by zero.

       Python raises an error if you try to divide by zero.
+#### Writing complex expressions
+Arithmetic operations can be combined to write more complex expressions: